-Arizona CVM requires enrolled students to maintain health insurance while participating in the DVM program and clinical experience.
-The personal health insurance must be adequate to cover any injuries or illnesses they may sustain during the Arizona DVM program.
+U of A CVM requires enrolled students to maintain health insurance while participating in the DVM program and clinical experience.
+The personal health insurance must be adequate to cover any injuries or illnesses they may sustain during the U of A DVM program.